andrejbauer/marshall/README.md

 ## Compiling with MPFR

-Marshall can be compiled with the MPFR library, but this requires extra work, which we briefly describe here.
-These instructions may not actually be 100% accurate.
+In theory Marshall can be compiled with the MPFR library, but this requires extra work.
+At the moment MPFR is not used by autoconf.
+Here are some obsolete instruction that may or may not work.

 0. You need the prerequisites listed above.